 - Train employees to use strong passwords and not share personal information such as bank and credit card numbers, Social Security numbers, or driver's license numbers.

 - Restrict access to sensitive data and applications to only authorized users on mobile devices.
 Encrypt user data using a secure virtual private network (VPN) or SSL connection.
+For this, NordVPN can be the best option as it has been one of the breakout VPN providers.
+This NordVPN review will explain to you further its beneficial impact on online users.

 - Install antivirus software and keep up-to-date with the latest threats.